-Sugar fights still simmer as new brain study finds fructose might stimulate appetiteJanuary 14th, 2013 in Health /
+Sugar fights still simmer as new brain study finds fructose might stimulate appetiteJanuary 14th, 2013 by Jeffrey Norris in Health /

 Fructose, a sugar much maligned in recent years, recently took another hit when a preliminary study by Yale University found that it might stimulate appetite more than other sugar types.
 The results came as no surprise to Robert Lustig, MD, a pediatric endocrinologist at the UCSF Benioff Children's Hospital who's made headlines for years with his public health crusade against excess sugar consumption.

 In the Jan.
 2 study published in the Journal of the American Medical Association (JAMA), researchers used magnetic resonance imaging (MRI) techniques to demonstrate that ingested fructose affects blood flow differently than glucose in the brainregions associated with feeding behavior, including the hippocampus and the striatum.
 The Yale researchers concluded that fructose consumption might be more likely to stimulate rather than curb appetite, similar to what was found in earlier animal research.

 In fact, on average, the 20 normal-weight, young adults who participated in the study reported that hunger was sated by glucose, but not by fructose, although the study does not demonstrate that fructose causes obesity.

 At UCSF, where many researchers and physicians are trying to understand obesity and its causes, Lustig stands out for his concern over the physiological effects of sugar consumption.
 He's also a strong advocate of policy changes that would lessen what he believes are sugar's contribution to the obesity epidemic in the United States.